luna/luna-book/introduction.md

 Luna was build on top of principles described above – "instant feedback loop" and "no limits".

+Luna provides 3 basic representations:
+* **Code**
+  You can write code in Luna just like in a regular programming language.
+In fact, formally Luna is a programming language with its own compiler, typechecker and runtime environment.

 Luna was designed to be the ultimate backbone for any modern domain specific language.
 You can think about it like about a meta-language.
 Luna is a language itself, but it is easily extendable

 meta-language, a language that can easily